LezWatch/lwtv-underscores/readme.md

     - `class-labels.php` - Custom labels when changing display options
     - `class-pagination.php` - Only show pagination if there's more than one page
 * `class-gravity-forms.php` - Gravity Forms Integration
-    - Prevents views from being counted
-    - calls other files
 * `/gravity-forms/` - Gravity Forms Folder
     - `class-gf-approvals.php` - Approval Code (forked from another plugin)
     - `class-stop-spammers.php` - Block Spammers
 * `class-gutenberg.php` - make Block Editor stop being such a dillhole and forget preferences
 * `class-jetpack.php`  - Jetpack integration
-    - Adds Post Type to sort.
-    - Show Feedback in "Right Now"
-    - Custom Icon for Feedback in "Right Now"
-    - Mark feedbacks as having been answered
-    - Protection from spammers via disallowed keys
 * `class-related-posts-by-taxonomy.php` - Filters to allow a custom layout for "Shows Like This"
 * `class-wp-rocket.php` - Integration with WP Rocket to flush content when interrelated posts are updated
 * `class-yoast.php` - Custom Yoast controls